 Currently, the State of New Hampshire State Police utilizes an E-Ticket/E-Crash electronic reporting system.
 This system is MMUCC IV compliant and captures all of the needed crash related fields to assist in countermeasure development.
 If they are not on the E-Crash system, local law enforcement continues to submit manual crash reports to the NH Division of Motor Vehicles.
 These manual crash reports are not MMUCC compliant and therefore skew available crash and enforcement data being reported to the VISION database at the NH DMV.
-From April 1, 2017 to March 31, 2018, the Department of Safety working with Department of Information Technology was able to establish VPN connectivity and collaborate with third party vendors to have 10 local law enforcement agencies begin to report MMUCC IV compliant crash data to the DMV; From April 1, 2018 to March 31, 2019 [36] local law enforcement agencies were reporting; and from April 1, 2019 to March 31, 2020 [58] local law enforcement agencies are able to report electronically to the NH DMV VISION database, we project that an additional 68 local law enforcement agencies will begin reporting crash and enforcement data electronically in FFY2021.
+From April 1, 2018 to March 31, 2019, the Department of Safety working with Department of Information Technology was able to establish VPN connectivity and collaborate with third party vendors to have 24 local law enforcement agencies begin to report MMUCC IV compliant crash data to the DMV; From April 1, 2019 to March 31, 2020 [46] local law enforcement agencies were reporting; and from April 1, 2020 to March 31, 2021 [96] local law enforcement agencies were reporting.
+Now that other third party vendors supporting local law enforcement agencies are able to report electronically to the NH DMV VISION database, we project that 102 local law enforcement agencies (47% of law enforcement) will begin reporting crash and enforcement data electronically in FFY2022.